-Sensitivity of the Net Pension Liability to change in the discount rate - Normally the City would calculate the Pension Liability based on a discount rate of 1% over and 1% under that used in order to demonstrate the sensitivity of the contributions.
-However, since there are no employee contributions and no statutorily required contributions, this has not been presented.
+Sensitivity of the Net Pension Liability to change in the discount rate - The City would calculate the Pension Liability based on a discount rate of 1% over and 1% under that used in order to demonstrate the sensitivity of the contributions.
+The gross liability used was \$\$4,836,421.
+A discount rate 1% lower would make the liability \$5,386,799, and a rate 1% higher would make the liability \$4,373,090.
+The plan net position would be subtracted from these numbers to arrive at net pension liability.